lgraubner/expense-tracker/README.md

 Additionally it has to be added the the `Dockefile` file with `ARG PUBLIC_APP_URL`.

-You might need to add this to Github to ensure Github Actions run through.
+You might need to add them to Github Action steps as well to ensure they run through.

 ### Dynamic (runtime)